qqwerty222/jenkins-datadog/README.md

 ## Set up ssh key authentication
 There is 2 types of ssh-keys public and private
 Public key is used by target machine to authorize user
-Private key is used by user to connect on target machine List of authorized public keys is stored in /home/user/.ssh/authorized_keys file
+Private key is used by user to connect to target machine
+List of authorized public keys is stored in /home/user/.ssh/authorized_keys file

 - Generate ssh-key